Which is better Surfshark vs Cyberghost? [Test Results 2020]

 Before we get into a more detailed look at some of the key categories that separate Surfshark and Cyberghost, let’s first begin with a simple look at each brand, focusing on their main selling points and most popular features.

 We’ll begin with SurfShark.
 This brand is something of a newcomer to the VPN industry, and it hasn’t been around quite as long as other leading players.
 But it’s done a lot during its short existence to climb to the top of the pile as one of the best VPNs you can buy today.

 It’s regarded as one of the fastest and most reliable VPNs of all, with many servers spread out across more than 60 different countries, and it’s also famed for its many features, including ad-blocking, dual server protection, malware scanning, anonymous searching, and unlimited simultaneous connections.

 Next, let’s consider CyberGhost.
 As the name of this brand implies, it’s all about keeping you anonymous and private online, focusing massively on user protection and allowing everyone to feel like a veritable ‘ghost’ while browsing through cyberspace and carrying out online activities.

 Like other leading VPNs, CyberGhost is famed for its speeds, security settings, privacy protocols, and its prices.
 It’s regarded as one of the top budget options and has a huge server network, with more than 6,000 servers spread out across over 90 unique locations, according to the latest available data.

-When it comes to choosing a VPN, many people like to focus on speed as one of the key factors, as nobody wants to deal with a VPN that slows them down and prevents them from enjoying their favorite online activities like streaming movies or playing games.
+When it comes to choosing a VPN, many people like to focus on speed as one of the key factors, as nobody wants to deal with a VPN that slows them down and prevents them from enjoying their favorite online activities.
 So how do these two providers compare in the speed department?

 Well, in general, both Surfshark and Cyberghost are regarded as being among the fastest VPNs money can buy right now.
 They’ve both got big networks of servers, although CyberGhost does have the larger network overall, and they both attract users to their services by promising solid speeds.